This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was UPDATED And PUBLISHED On November 19th, 2020

 - Homeowners would have to fix it and/or replace it right away

 - Replacing a furnace can run a couple of thousand of dollars

-- How about if refrigerator or freezer breaks down and need to replace it?
+- How about if the refrigerator or freezer breaks down and needs to replace it?

 - Many homeowners have separate freezers where they stock hundreds of dollars worth of perishable foods